-In previous work [12] we presented a very simple pencil sketch renderer that simply drew triangles in white, and then outlined them with jittered, sketchy lines.
+In previous work [2001] we presented a very simple pencil sketch renderer that simply drew triangles in white, and then outlined them with jittered, sketchy lines.
 This renderer operated by making local stream transformations.
 It was not convincing because it was effectively a wireframe renderer, showing the structure of the triangle mesh.
 A more sophisticated renderer in that paper draws pencil strokes that cover multiple triangles, but this renderer was too inefficient for interactive use.

-Figure 3 shows an improved, interactive pencil-sketch style renderer running on a demo of the popular game Quake III Arena by id Software.
+Figure 4 shows an improved, interactive pencil-sketch style renderer running on a demo of the game Quake III Arena by id Software.
 This renderer is implemented as a plug-in module for HijackGL.
-This module takes advantage of connectivity information to render silhouette and sharp edges with thick dark lines.
+The module takes advantage of connectivity information to render silhouette and sharp edges with thick dark lines.
 These edges help convey the shape of geometry.
 Pencil-sketch textures are applied to each triangle in the scene with an orientation that varies smoothly with surfaces' orientations.
 This is accomplished by choosing a "stroke direction" that is perpendicular to the projection of the triangle's normal onto the view plane.
-Then a pencilsketch texture with strokes all going in one direction is applied to the triangle by choosing texture coordinates such that the pencil stroke direction is perpendicular to the projected normal.
-Due to this, edges where triangles come together are not distracting.
-Also, since we have computed the positions of vertices after perspective projection, we can draw the triangles and apply the pencil-sketch texture in screen space.
-Thus, the pencil strokes remain at constant density across images.
+A pencilsketch texture with strokes all going in one direction is applied to the triangle by choosing texture coordinates such that the pencil stroke direction is perpendicular to the projected normal.
+This causes smooth surfaces to have consistent shading.
+Since we have computed the positions of vertices after perspective projection, we can draw the triangles and apply the pencil-sketch texture in screen space and thus the pencil strokes remain at constant density across images.